TONYST4NK/Graphy-Theory--Algorithm_Implementation/README.md

     return false; // No move works from here
 }
 ```
-solveKT function recursively tries all 8 knight moves.
+solveKT boolean function recursively tries all 8 knight moves.
 It uses backtracking to explore different paths.
 It will return true if there is a valid solution and it will return false if there are no valid moves.
-The isSafe booleans function is used to check if the move is valid or not.
+The isSafe boolean function is used to check if the move is valid or not.

 #### c.
 Main
 C++